a12b4c3/CodePainting/README.md

 ## QuickStart Overview of All Features
 ### Making A Flag
 1. To draw something, we issue the draw{command}.
 For example, lets draw a white flag, using a rectangular art element.
+Don't forget to press "Paint!" to paint your code onto the canvas!
 ```
 draw{art(shapename=rectangle x=100 y=100 w=500 h=300 fillcolor=white linecolor=white)}
 ```

 2. Next, let's begin to build an American flag.
-CodePainting has layers, elements draw later will appear on TOP of elements drawn earlier.
+CodePainting has layers, elements drawn later will appear on TOP of elements drawn earlier.
 We want to start drawing the stripes of the flag.
 Let's draw a red rectangle.
 ```
 draw{art(shapename=rectangle x=100 y=100 w=500 h=20 fillcolor=red linecolor=red)}
 ```

-3. We need to do this rectangle all the way down... we could either issue the same command again and again like so..
+3. We need to do this with rectangle all the way down... we could either issue the same command again and again like so..
 ```
 draw{art(shapename=rectangle x=100 y=100 w=500 h=20 fillcolor=red linecolor=red)
 art(shapename=rectangle x=100 y=140 w=500 h=20 fillcolor=red linecolor=red)